Jams And Jam Etiquette

 Disclaimer: The opinions offered in this article are strictly those of the author and do not necessarily reflect the opinions of anyone else (such as, the Board of Directors or membership of SWBA).
 Further and for the record, the author freely acknowledging participating in jams during which he and/or others did indeed fail to follow one, or more of the features of jam etiquette discussed below.

 What is a bluegrass jam?

 A bluegrass jam, or any kind of jam for that matter, is an event in which musicians come together to play and sing unrehearsed music with and for each other.
 They may, or may not, know each other in advance—often in a given jam some do know each other, while some don’t.
+They may have different levels of experience and/or ability for playing, or singing, or both.
 There may be observers, an audience of sorts, but the main thing for those jamming is having fun playing music together.

 Pickers and grinners: When it comes to the matter of jam etiquette, then, there are those guidelines that apply to the musicians (pickers) and those that apply to the listeners (grinners).
 And each are there to help with the goal of jamming, in the first place.

 Given what a bluegrass jam is in the first place, it’s easy to see that the primary goal is having fun making music together.
 It’s an opportunity for musicians to play together.
 Simple as that.

 The reason for jam etiquette, rules, guidelines, whatever

 And the reason for any sort of etiquette, guidelines, or rules for behavior in a jam, is to make it easier for that goal to be achieved.
 Simple as that.
 Some of them apply primarily to the jammers (pickers), the musicians singing and playing, while others apply to those listening (grinners).
 They all have to do with achieving the goal of jamming: Having fun playing and singing bluegrass music.